tahanasir/ShoppingBuddy/README.md

 Canada's Largest International Hackathon,
 Sept 19-21 @ University of Waterloo

-Shopping Buddy is a platform to connect two users who want to share promotional discounts.
+Shopping Buddy is a platform to connect two people who want to share promotional discounts.

 For example: Buy One, Get 50% Off